dcit202Andriod/GROUP13/README.md

 My name is Kwame Anderson.
 I acted as the group leader for this project.
 I was also responsible for creating the screens for the User Profile, Personal Information and Reviews.
-I also wrote the logic vehind those screens.
+I also wrote the logic behind those screens.

+My name is Wilson Deku, I created the splash screen,login and register screens